 One of the reviews…

-If you would like to read Qu Leilei’s incredible life story here iis his castaway feature.
+If you would like to read Qu Leilei’s incredible life story here is the Oxford Castaway feature I wrote about him.
 It felt like he had lived nine lives so that is how I wrote it.